Published

 -- Feel free to email me for drafts!
 Comments are welcome.--

-A paper on generativism
+A paper developing a general theory of generativism

 in preparation. | Abstract